adam-lafontaine/CMS/blog/posts/2023/[017][Basic video].md

 ### Updating the window.

 Now that our window is setup and rendering the contents of our image every frame, we can add functionality that modifies the image.
-Before adding the webcam functionality, we'll start with something simple like filling the screen with given color.
+We'll start with something simple like filling the screen with a given color.

 ```cpp
 #include <algorithm>